15 Historical Facts You Probably Didn’t Know About Abilene

 - Actors and Actresses that are from Abilene include; Ann Wedgeworth, Ty O'Neal, Fess Parker, Randall "Tex" Cobb, Ryan Guzman, Cris Judd, David W. Harper, Carole Cook and Jessica Simpson.
 Source: Wikipedia

-- Famous Musicians from Abilene Include; Vinnie Paul, Mason Williams, Lee Roy Parnell, Micah P. Hinson, Chris Christian and Aaron Watson.
+- Famous Musicians from Abilene Include; Vinnie Paul, Mason Williams, Lee Roy Parnell, Micah P. Hinson, Chris Christian, Aaron Watson and Mark Powell.

 - Professional athletes that are from Abilene include: NFL - Case Keenum , Terry Orr, Johnny Knox, Bill Jones and Justin Snow; PGA - Billy Maxwell, Charles Coody, Bob Estes; IFBB - Kristy Hawkins; MLB - John Lackey; Olympics - Bobby Morrow, Billy Olson; NBA - Bill Sharman.